moabukar/moabukar/README.md

 ## My Goal:

-- My aim is to provide, create and share FREE learning resources & materials to the community for those looking to change careers, entry-level joiners, graduates, juniors.
+- My aim is to provide, create and share learning resources & materials to the community for those looking to change careers, entry-level joiners, graduates, juniors.
 At the same time trying to share and create content that is clear, concise and easy-to-follow.
 - I've personally seen how hard it can be to navigate and find resources to learn from.
 Feel free to browse through my list of repos that contain useful resources.

 ## Contributors